SpecCLIP: Aligning and Translating Spectroscopic Measurements for Stars: Results

 Figure~\ref{fig:results_xp_distribution} highlights 135,370 extremely metal-poor (EMP) star candidates with iron abundances in the range $-5 < \mathrm{[Fe/H]} < -3$, identified by our XP branch of the CLIP-pr model.
 These stars exhibit a pronounced concentration toward the Galactic center, reminiscent of the ``metal-poor heart of the Galaxy" reported by \citet{2022ApJ...941...45R}, but now extending to significantly lower iron abundances than previously observed.
 A dedicated follow-up study based on this sample is currently underway, aiming to shed light on the earliest phases of the Milky Way’s chemical and structural evolution.

-Performance metrics across various XP models are shown in Table~\ref{tab:compare_updated}.
-Again, CLIP-based models (CLIP, CLIP-pr, CLIP-split) are competitive compared with the earlier approaches, including \citet{2024ApJ...974..192H} and \citet{2024ApJS..272....2L}.
+Performance metrics in various XP models are shown in Table~\ref{tab:compare_updated}.
+Again, CLIP-based models (CLIP, CLIP-pr, CLIP-split) are competitive compared to earlier approaches, including \citet{2024ApJ...974..192H} and \citet{2024ApJS..272....2L}.
 Notably, our test sets span a wide parameter range.
 For example, [Fe/H] extends down to around $-4.0$ and $T_{\rm eff}$ extends up to 13,500~K, further validating the robustness of our models.